Research related FAQs have been organized by subject.

 Agencies may take into consideration whether it is beneficial to keep skilled professionals or key personnel in a mobile ready state for activities the agency deems critical to national security or other high priorities (e.g. , national security professionals, skilled scientists).
 Agencies should also consider whether contracts that possess capabilities for addressing impending requirements such as security, logistics, or other function may be retooled for pandemic response consistent with the scope of the contract.
 A number of contract clauses may be helpful in managing COVID-19 issues as they arise.
 The government may make changes to the contract using the appropriate changes clause that applies to the contract (see FAR clauses 52.243-1 through 52.243-3 or clause 52.212-4(c)).
 If necessary, generally after considering other alternatives, they may suspend or stop performance through clause 52.242-14, Suspension of Work, and clause 52.242-15, Stop Work Order.

 Can I repurpose salary, supplies, etc charged to existing federal sponsored projects to support the emergency responses to COVID-19?

 Sometimes.
 The Office of Management & Budget issued M-20-20 to federal agencies directing them to allow repurposing of salaries and items charged to sponsored projects.
 Some agencies have responded to this memorandum and issued requirements for allowability and prior approval.
-For specific agency requirement see the Council of Government Relations (COGR) matrix
+For specific agency requirement see additional resources on the Council of Government Relations (COGR) website.

 Updated April 20, 2020, 9 a.m.